Gigaspaces/xap-docs/site/content/release_notes/121supported-platforms .markdown

 Supported Operating Systems: Any operating system supported by .NET Framework 3.5.

 64 bit support: XAP.NET is released in two separate packages for x86 and x64.
-Itanium (ia64) is currently not supported.
 The XAP.NET x86 package can be installed on a x64 machine and run in WoW64 mode.

 For more information see [XAP.NET](/xap121net)

-# XAP C++

-GigaSpaces C++ source code can be built on Linux and Windows 32bit or 64bit machines.
-The current supported platforms and compilers are:

-- Linux
-   * 64bit - gcc.4.1.2
-   * 32bit - gcc.4.1.2
-- Windows
-   * 32/64bit C++ for Visual Studio 2008/2010 (VS9.0/VS10.0)

 # Integrations with 3rd Party Products